yroc/JavaProjects/README.md

 # Concepts Summary
+## Programming, general
+### Categorizing the input
+When creating a program, a useful tip is to categorize the input into a finite number cases.
+Think about the input systematically (i.e., in order).
+For example, if the input is of type String, are strings of any length allowed?
+If so, start with the simplest case (i.e., the empty string), and work your way up.
+Maybe the empty string needs to be handled one way, and strings of length 1 or 2 must be handled a different way (but the same way as each other), and strings of length greater than 2 must be handled in yet a different way (but the same as each other).
+### Using `if`, `if`, `if`, … vs `if`, `else-if`, `else-if`, …
+The basic difference is that with separate `if` blocks, there is the possibility that each block may run (in case each condition is true).
+Whereas with an `if-else` block, only one subblock can run (regardless of whether or not more than one condition is true).
+For an example, try writing the `fizzBuzz()` method.

 ## Object orientation
 ### App design
 From a *requirements document* (specifies what the app is required to do), it's up to you the programmer to determine what class(es) are needed to make the app—no one's going to tell you how to organize the code, certainly not your customer (who knows nothing about programming)!